By Casey Reid 1 min read

 3. Bluffing with Medium Hands: Sometimes representing stronger hands when holding middle-ranked hands can induce opponents to fold better hands.

-4. Adjusting Play According to Position: Early position requires tighter play, while late position allows more aggressive moves with weaker hands.
+4. Adjusting Play According to Position: Early Position requires tighter play, while late position allows more aggressive moves with weaker hands.

 Adapting strategies based on hand rankings and table dynamics is essential for consistent success in poker.